 6. Quicker Time-to-Release

 Smaller bugs.
 Less rework.
 Easier fixes.
-All of these elements allow development teams to get their product out the door on time — or even ahead of schedule.
+All of these elements allow development teams to accelerate the software release process.
 And timely releases translate into profitability.

 The roles of developers and testers are beginning to blur.
 And in shifting left, development and testing become closer than ever.